uc-vision/synthetic-trees/README.md

 # synthetic-trees
-Synthetic tree dataset, links to data and scripts for processing and evaluation
+Synthetic tree dataset, links to data and scripts for processing and evaluation.

+# data links
+Links to data goes here.

+# scripts
+Instructions for processing/use as a library goes here.